Fibroblast growth factor 23: Function

 FGF23´s main function is to regulate the phosphate concentration in plasma.
 It does this by decreasing reabsorption of phosphate in the kidney, which means phosphate is excreted in urine.
-FGF23 is secreted by osteocytes in response to increased calcitriol.
+FGF23 is secreted by osteocytes in response to increased calcitriol and phosphate.
 FGF23 acts on the kidneys by decreasing the expression of NPT2, a sodium-phosphate cotransporter in the proximal tubule.

 FGF23 may also suppress 1-alpha-hydroxylase, reducing its ability to activate vitamin D and subsequently impairing calcium absorption.